YousefMohamed021/Sprint-Sight-AI-API/README.md

 2. Open `http://localhost:8000/docs` in your browser
 3. Click **POST /predict → Try it out**
 4. Fill in the form and click **Execute**

-No code needed — the Swagger UI is a full interactive client.

 ---